 What’s a modern-day scam that’s become normalized, and we don’t realize it’s a scam anymore?

-I’ll go first—Multi-level-media marketing (MLMs).
+We’ll go first—Multi-level-media marketing (MLMs).
 Also known as pyramid schemes, which have several layers of people selling a product or service to their network.
-This usually includes each ‘seller’ purchasing several thousand dollars worth of products to sell further.
+In this list, we have ten other modern-day scams that continue to be normalized, as per a poll of social media users.

 1. Canceling Subscriptions Online